Today Around Town: Swanky Scoops

 "I love hand-dipped ice cream.
 Typically whenever I would travel or go someplace, it was always fun to seek out unique flavors.
 I felt like there was room in Toledo for creative ice cream options," she said.

-She said there are typically two types of ice cream, American or Philadelphia-style and French style.
+She said there are typically two types of ice cream, American/Philadelphia-style and French style.

 Swanky Scoops' ice cream is a French-style recipe.